- Elon Musk

 Giorgio is a fourth-year Ph.D. student in the School of Chemistry and Biochemistry at the Georgia Institute of Technology.
 He obtained his BSc (2013) and his MSc (2015) in Chemistry from the Institute of Chemistry of São Carlos at University of São Paulo, Brazil.
 His main research interests involve instrumentation design and development, fast-prototyping of microfluidic devices, microchip capillary electrophoresis and paper-based microfluidic devices.

 Following a six year stint in the U.S. Navy, Aaron attended Kennesaw State for a Bachelor's in Science in Biochemistry.
-Currently, he is an second-year graduate student in Analytical Chemistry at Georgia Tech.
+Currently, he is an third-year graduate student in Analytical Chemistry at Georgia Tech.
 His investigations with Stockton Group involve generating and characterizing lab-grown semi-permeable inorganic membranes.
 Studying the physiological and chemical properties of these membranes could give rise to previously unknown understandings of the origins of life, as well as lead to many useful applications regarding chemical fuel cells.

 Dedra Eichstedt is a third-year Ph.D. student in the School of Chemistry and Biochemistry.
 She obtained her Bachelor’s in Biological Science at Colorado State University.
 Following this, she worked as an analytical chemist in toxicology for several years, first at Eurofins Medinet and later at Forensic Laboratories in Denver, Colorado.
 Her work in the Stockton Group involves using uCE-MS to create methods for the separation of amino acid and sugar enantiomers, with eventual applications in studying the chiral makeup of meteorites and other small bodies in the solar system in an effort towards understanding the origin of homochirality on Earth.